Syedshahidnazeer/-100-Days-of-Code--SYED-SHAHID-NAZEER/README.md

 and much much more!

-By the end of this course, you will be fluently programming in Python and you'll be so good at Python that you can get a job or use the language professionally.
+By the end of this 100 DAYS, you will be fluently programming in Python and you'll be so good at Python that you can get a job or use the language professionally.

 You'll also build a portfolio of 100 projects that you can show off to any potential employer.
 Including: